 Among the hybrid tea roses, several older varieties offer black spot resistance.
 These include Mr. Lincoln — a classic red tea rose — Tropicana — an orange variety — and Miss All American Beauty — a pink rose.

 You can find black spot-resistant rose varieties from among all types of roses including climbing roses, miniature roses and more.
-The Ohio Cooperative Extension website offers a list of black spot-resistant plants but keep in mind that your best bet is to get a list from your local cooperative extension office.
 With over 50 strains of black spot fungi identified, not all roses are resistant to each strain.
 Strains are found locally, so roses known to be black spot-resistant in local gardens are likely the best ones to plant in your garden for disease resistance.

 Black Spot Blues?
 Don’t Despair

 Many roses naturally survive an outbreak of black spot.
 The earlier you begin treating your roses for black spot the better chances it has at recovering.

 One rose, the Hildesheim climbing rose, has been verified by scientists to be over 1,000 years old.
 If a rose can survive 1,000 years of exposure to black spot and other diseases, maybe your rose can survive, too.